megha-ag/job-broker/README.md

 * `work-completed` - This event is raised when a consumer signals that it is done processing the message
 * `work-error` - This event is raised when a consumer signals that it failed in processing the message
 * `queue-deleted` - This event is raised after a message is deleted
+* `queue-deleted-queue` - After a call to `queue.deleteQueue()`.
+This event is raised when the queue is successfully deleted
 * `queue-poison` - This event is raised when a message that has been dequeued too many times is automatically deleted
 * `queue-pushmany-completed` - This event signals that the `pushMany` call has completed and the script that is using the broker can now push another batch of messages.
 A report on the messages that were pushed to the queue is passed through this event.
 The structure of the report is documented next.
 * `broker-initialized` - After a call to `broker.connect()`.
-This event is raised when all the queues registered with the broker initialized.
+This event is raised when all the queues registered with the broker initialised.
 * `broker-started` - After a call to `broker.start()`.
 This event is raised when all the queues that are registered with the broker are now listening for messages.
 * `broker-stopped` - After a call to `broker.stop()`.
 This event is raised when all the queues that were listening for messages are no longer listening for messages.